-Teaching Professor
+Teaching Professor:

-Advanced degree in chemistry or related field

-Evidence of extensive teaching experience and subject matter expertise

-An IAS member who has gained a reputation among peers for demonstrably sustained superior teaching contributions (in addition to the qualitites noted below)

-Continued involvement in professional development / creative activity / scholarship and/or service activities
+- Advanced degree in chemistry or related field - Evidence of extensive teaching experience and subject matter expertise - An IAS member who has gained a reputation among peers for demonstrably sustained superior teaching contributions (in addition to the qualities noted below) - Continued involvement in professional development / creative activity / scholarship and/or service activities

-Associate Teaching Professor
+Associate Teaching Professor:

-Evidence of high quality teaching

-Involvement in instruction-related activities, such as developing course materials, advising, curriculum development, participation in departmental outreach programs, etc.

-Demonstrated commitment to developing a program of professional development and being a contributing member of the program and department
+- Evidence of high-quality teaching - Involvement in instruction-related activities, such as developing course materials, advising, curriculum development, participation in departmental outreach programs, etc. - Demonstrated commitment to developing a program of professional development and being a contributing member of the program and department

-C. Appeal Procedures
+D. Appeal Procedures

-Within seven days of receiving the written reasons for a negative promotion decision, the candidate may, by writing to the department chairperson, request a reconsideration by the departmental committee that made the decision.
-The reconsideration review shall take place within 10 days of the filing date.
-The IAS member shall be given at least 7 days notice of such review.
+Within seven days of receiving the written reasons for a negative promotion decision, the candidate may, by writing to the department chair, request a reconsideration by the departmental committee that made the decision.
+The reconsideration review shall take place within ten days of the filing date.
+The IAS member shall be given at least seven days' notice of such review.
 The IAS member shall be allowed an opportunity to respond to the written reasons, to present written or oral evidence or arguments relevant to the decision, and/or to use witnesses.
 Reconsideration shall be non-adversarial in nature.
 The committee shall give fair and full consideration to all relevant materials.
 Written notice of the reconsideration decision shall be transmitted to the candidate and to the appropriate dean within seven days.

 Each promotion candidate has the right to appeal a negative reconsideration decision in a grievance filed with the Complaints, Grievances, Appeals, and Academic Freedom (CGAAF) Committee.
-Rules and procedures for filing a grievance are specified in UWS 6.02 and UWL 6.02.
-The Complaints, Grievances, Appeals, and Academic Freedom Committee shall forward its recommendation to the Provost after completion of its review (see UWS 6.05).
+Rules and procedures for filing a grievance are specified in UWS 6.01, 6.02 and UWS 13.01, and UWS 13.02.